March 1, 2017

-Rope length is adjusted so as to give myself enough slack to move around where I need to get to, lay down etc, then fine tune the length with a Grigri or jumar (in a big storm you should remain as tight as is manageable as ledges can be ‘tumble’ easily, one good thing about enclosed ledges being they keep you all together!)
+Rope length is adjusted so as to give me enough slack to move around where I need to get to, lay down etc, then fine-tune the length with a Grigri or jumar (in a big storm you should remain as tight as is manageable as ledges can be ‘tumble’ easily, one good thing about enclosed ledges being they keep you all together!)

 One thing I always emphasize is never to be complacent, no matter how big the ledge.
-If falling off will be the end of you then tie-in to something as you never know what might knock you off, from rocks or people, to blasts of wind that turn empty portaledges into killer kites.
-As on all walls, take dying seriously and don’t die from hubris.
+If falling off will be the end of you then tie-in to something as you never know what might knock you off, from rocks or people to blasts of wind that turn empty portaledges into killer kites.
+As on all walls, take death seriously and don’t die from hubris.